 If the answer to any of those is NO, then save yourself the tears and stop before you start.

-If you answered YES to all, take a look at the betting tips we recommend below.
+If you answered YES to all, take a look at the CS:GO betting guide we recommend below.

-We recommend starting out with an overall inventory size, this is the amount you’re willing to lose if it all goes wrong.
+Our CS:GO betting guide recommends starting out with an overall inventory size, this is the amount you’re willing to lose if it all goes wrong.
 By fixing this amount in your mind, you’ll get a clear marker of when to stop.
 For some this is $100, for others $5.
 Whatever the amount, make sure you’re comfortable with it, and if you lose everything.
-Force yourself to take atleast a week off before starting up again.
+Force yourself to take at least a week off before starting up again.

-Before you start looking at odds, decide for yourself who you think will win the match between the two teams.
+Before you begin looking at odds, decide for yourself who you think will win the match between the two teams.

-Do your own research, the more you know the higher your chances of making a successful bet:
+Do your own research, rely on trustworthy a CS:GO betting guide.
+The more you know the higher your chances of making a successful bet: